-7.1.16 Future issues or redemptions of securities by NAB
+6.1.16 Future issues or redemptions of securities by NAB

-NAB Capital Notes 5 do not in any way restrict NAB from issuing further securities or from incurring further indebtedness.
-NAB may in the future issue securities (including further Tier 1 Capital Securities) that:
+NAB Capital Notes 7 do not in any way restrict NAB from issuing further securities or from incurring further indebtedness.
+NAB may in the future issue securities (including further securities that qualify as Additional Tier 1 Capital) that:

-• Rank for distributions or payments of capital (including on the winding up of NAB) equal with, behind or ahead of NAB Capital Notes 5;

-- Have the same or different dividend, interest or distribution rates as those for NAB Capital Notes 5; - Have payment tests and distribution restrictions or other covenants which affect NAB Capital Notes 5 (including by restricting circumstances in which Distributions can be paid or NAB Capital Notes 5 can be Redeemed or Resold); or - Have the same or different terms and conditions as NAB Capital Notes 5.
+- Rank for distributions or payments of capital (including on the winding up of NAB) equal with, behind or ahead of NAB Capital Notes 7; - Have the same or different dividend, interest or distribution rates as those for NAB Capital Notes 7; - Have payment tests and distribution restrictions or other covenants which affect NAB Capital Notes 7 (including by restricting circumstances in which Distributions can be paid or NAB Capital Notes 7 can be Redeemed or Resold); or - Have the same or different terms and conditions as NAB Capital Notes 7.

-An investment in NAB Capital Notes 5 carries no right to participate in any future issue of securities (whether equity, Tier 1 Capital, subordinated or senior debt or otherwise) by NAB.
+An investment in NAB Capital Notes 7 carries no right to participate in any future issue of securities (whether equity, Tier 1 Capital, subordinated or senior debt or otherwise) by NAB.

-No prediction can be made as to the effect (if any) that the future issue of securities by NAB may have on the market price or liquidity of NAB Capital Notes 5 or as to the likelihood of NAB making payments on NAB Capital Notes 5.
-Similarly, NAB Capital Notes 5 do not restrict any member of the Group from redeeming, buying back or undertaking a reduction of capital or otherwise repaying its other securities (whether existing securities or which may be issued in the future).
+No prediction can be made as to the effect (if any) that the future issue of securities by NAB may have on the market price or liquidity of NAB Capital Notes 7 or as to the likelihood of NAB making payments on NAB Capital Notes 7.
+Similarly, NAB Capital Notes 7 do not restrict any member of the Group from redeeming, buying back or undertaking a reduction of capital or otherwise repaying its other securities (whether existing securities or which may be issued in the future).
 However, NAB may be restricted from declaring or paying a dividend, buying back or reducing capital on Ordinary Shares in certain circumstances (see clause 2.8 of the Terms).

-An investment in NAB Capital Notes 5 carries no right to be redeemed or otherwise repaid at the same time as NAB redeems, or otherwise repays, holders of other securities (whether equity, Tier 1 Capital, subordinated or senior debt or otherwise).
+An investment in NAB Capital Notes 7 carries no right to be redeemed or otherwise repaid at the same time as NAB redeems, or otherwise repays, holders of other securities (whether equity, Tier 1 Capital, subordinated or senior debt or otherwise).